by Nicole P

 Sugar: another replacement for harsh microbeads is a simple one -- sugar.
 Sugar is used similarly to sea salt as it relies on its texture, shape, and size to exfoliate.
 While all three of these ingredients are powerful alone, when packaged together in a charcoal salt & sugar scrub, they deliver incredible results!

 In many countries, yes, microbeads have been banned.
-The United States, United Kingdom, South Korea, France, Italy, and Sweden are just a few nations which have made the sale and/or usage of microbeads illegal.
+The United States, United Kingdom, South Korea, France, Italy, and Sweden are just a few nations that have made the sale and/or usage of microbeads illegal.

 The question of exfoliation within a skin care routine is highly dependent on your individual skin type and skin needs.
 Generally speaking, deep exfoliation can be done weekly while gentle exfoliation can be done daily or every other day.
 It is important to remember not to overdo it!